warpdotdev/docs/features/windows/hotkey-window.md

 {% endhint %}

 {% hint style="warning" %}
-We currently do not support "Autohides on the loss of keyboard focus" feature on Linux.
+On Linux, Warp does not support the "Autohides on the loss of keyboard focus" feature.
 {% endhint %}

 ### Show/Hide All Windows